 Neil Armstrong, the test pilot, aerospace engineer, university professor, United States Naval Aviator and American astronaut, has died at the age of 82 in Cincinnati, Ohio.
 His death was due to complications resulting from recent cardiovascular procedures carried out to relieve blocked arteries.
 He will forever be remembered by the history books as the first man to step foot on the Moon, the defining moment for a generation and inspiration to the generations that followed.

+Born on August 5, 1930, in Wapakoneta, Ohio, he acquired a love for flying early with his father taking him to the Cleveland Air Races when he was just two.
+He had his first airplane flight when he was six in a Ford Trimotor and, after his family moved to Wapakoneta in 1944, he began taking flying lessons at the county airport.
+He earned his flight certificate when he was 15, before he even had a driver’s license.
 Although he was accepted to MIT, he began attending Purdue University in 1947 where he studied aerospace engineering with his college tuition paid under the Holloway Plan.
 This required him to commit to two years of study, followed by three years of service in the U.S. Navy, before finishing the degree with another two years of study.

 In January 1949, Armstrong received a call-up from the Navy to report to Naval Air Station Pensacola for flight training.
 After almost 18 months, he qualified for carrier landing and in August, 1950, he received notification that he was a fully qualified Naval Aviator.

 After being assigned to Fleet Aircraft Service Squadron 7 at NAS San Diego and then the all-jet Fighter Squadron 51, he made his first jet flight in an F9F-2B Panther in January, 1951.
 This was followed by his first jet carrier landing in June.
 That month he was also promoted from Midshipman to Ensign and was bound for Korea.